GoogleCloudPlatform/community/tutorials/cloud-iot-logging/index.md

   functions.pubsub.topic('device-logs').onPublish((message) => {
     const log = logging.log('device-logs');
     const metadata = {
-      // Set the Cloud IoT Device we are writing a log for
+      // Set the Cloud IoT Device you are writing a log for
-      // we extract the required device info from the PubSub attributes
+      // you extract the required device info from the PubSub attributes
       resource: {
         type: 'cloudiot_device',
         labels: {